rapid prototyping parts

 3. PC (Polycarbonate)

-PC is widely used in prototype design due to its high transparency, excellent heat resistance, and high strength.
+The polycarbonate is widely used in prototype design due to its high transparency, excellent heat resistance, and high strength.
 PC material is highly transparent and suitable for making prototypes requiring transparent housings, such as display covers or transparent parts.
 Its good heat resistance allows it to work stably in high-temperature environments, while its high strength and impact resistance make it suitable for prototypes needing to withstand physical impact and maintain structural stability.

 4. PMMA (Polymethyl Methacrylate)